cski7/energize-S10/README.md

 2021-February 18th
 Greetings to all.
 Hello World.
-My name is cski7, I am a woke human being, exploring many new worlds I never even knew existed 9 months ago.
+My name is Chris, I am a human being, exploring many new worlds I never even knew existed 9 months ago.
 I feel like a newborn baby in many aspects.
 I am a proud American
-Patriot, father and family lover and protector,
+Patriot, father and family lover and protector.
+I love this beautiful planet we live on called Earth.
+This is my Thought therapy to induce
-Earth Energy, Thought Universe Visionary.
-Transparency is truth and Honesty is vital to the soul.
+Transparency & truth.
+Honesty is a vital part of living a healthy life, it is pleasing to the soul.